lorestew/AgAID-2023-AgAthon-Labor-Challenge/README.md

  The detection isn't the most accurate as we were only given 48 hours to complete the project and train it.
 Due to hardware constraints we weren't able to train extensively.

  - fix the output to draw masks over the images
+ - fix the number of masks outputted in demo